straitm/EBuilder/README.txt

 find 5 files that fit this criterion, it looks for the newest run in the folder 1.

 Compile with "make".

-Known problems:
-  1. Does not delete or move binary files after processing them
-  2. May be a small memory leak preventing it from running for days continuously